 Audrey Stone served as Director until 2002 and Vicki Lutz left the Center in 2004.
 Susan L. Pollet, Esq. served as Executive Director of PWJC from 2004-2005.
 During her tenure the Center created the Elder Civil Legal Services Program, expanding the services of the Elder Law Unit to provide direct legal services to victims and survivors of elder abuse.
 Pollet brought to PWJC her extensive record of service as a Court Attorney in Westchester County Family Court, court-appointed law guardian, and Westchester County DSS attorney.

 Since 2005, PWJC has been awarded a grant for its “Bridge the Gap” program from the U.S. Department of Justice, Office on Violence Against Women to provide free legal services to clients in a wide array of legal matters arising from domestic violence and abuse in both Westchester and Putnam counties.
 The Bridge the Gap program partners with community-based agencies, including domestic violence shelters, to provide civil legal services for domestic violence survivors.

 Over the years, the Center has become a highly respected leader in fostering a coordinated community response to domestic violence and a multi-faceted legal services center.
 PWJC has frequently been featured in the media, on radio programs, in informational videos, and in newspaper and magazine articles for its expertise in the domestic violence field.
 PWJC has also been the recipient of a number of awards including the 2003 Governor’s Justice Freedom and Courage Award to End Domestic Violence, the 2003 New York State Bar Association President’s Pro Bono Service Award, the 2002 Westchester Women’s Bar Association Family Friendly Workplace Policy Award and the 2000 Westchester County Bar Pro Bono Publico Award.
-As the Center approaches its 20th anniversary in 2011, the Pace Women’s Justice Center’s experienced staff remains firmly committed to providing comprehensive innovative and quality legal services and training that empowers clients to be self sufficient and to live their lives free from violence.
+The Pace Women’s Justice Center’s experienced staff remains firmly committed to providing comprehensive innovative and quality legal services and training that empowers clients to be self sufficient and to live their lives free from violence.